Improved Stochastic Optimization of LogSumExp: Applications

 where \( \rho >0 \) is a parameter controlling the accuracy of the approximation.
 This approximation can be efficiently optimized with SGD.
 Note that our method can also be applied to other DRO algorithms such as Sinkhorn DRO~\citep{wang2021sinkhorn}, which we omit to avoid redundancy.

-\paragraph{Experiments.} We consider MNIST dataset \citep{deng2012mnist} with train and validation labels corrupted by feature-dependent noise \citep[see][]{algan2020label} (noise ratio 25\%), and original (clean) test labels.
+\paragraph{Experiments.} We consider MNIST dataset \citep{deng2012mnist} with labels corrupted by feature-dependent noise \citep[see][]{algan2020label} (noise ratio 25\%).
 Let $\theta$ denote weights of a CNN with two convolutional layers (32 and 64 channels, kernel size 3, ReLU activations, and 2$\times$2 max pooling), followed by a fully connected classifier with one hidden layer of 128 units, and let $\ell(\theta; z)$ be its cross entropy loss on object $z$.
-In the experiment, SGD (with batch size 1) is applied to problems \eqref{eq:sumexp} (baseline) and \eqref{eq:uot_dro_approx} (proposed approach).
-We consider values of the stepsize $\eta \in \{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}\}$.
-Parameters $\lambda$ and $\beta$ were set to 1 since smaller values required a smaller stepsize and resulted in a slow convergence, while larger values pushed the model towards fitting the noisy distribution instead of the true one.
-Approximation accuracy parameter $\rho$ in \eqref{eq:uot_dro_approx} was set to 0.1.
+In the experiment, SGD with batch size 32 is applied to problems \eqref{eq:sumexp} (baseline) and \eqref{eq:uot_dro_approx} (proposed approach).
+We consider values of the stepsize $\eta \in \{10^{-9}, 10^{-8}, \ldots, 10\}$.
 For the inner maximization problem in \eqref{eq:lse_dro}, just 5 iterations of Nesterov's accelerated gradient method were sufficient to reach plateau in terms of the objective value.
-Additionally, we used SGD for the usual empirical risk minimization (ERM) to observe the effects of conventional (non-robust) training on noisy data.